A large and diverse collection of motor vehicles, from 1900 to 1990. Well worth a look if you are interested in viewing a large car collection.

 National Trust

 Extensive and attractive grounds with large lake and follies.
-The house interior is interesting.
+The house interior has a number of opulent rooms on the ground floor with painted ceilings, fine furniture, paintings, and objets d’art.
 Note that the opening dates and hours are rather restricted.
-Suggested visit time 3hrs.
+Suggested visit time 2hrs.
+No imaging permitted inside the house.

 Village, Hill, Church, Mausoleum, and Caves (not NT) are nearby if you have a whole day.